Current Conditions - Eastern Sierra area

 Ancient Bristlecone Pine Forest

 Road open to the Schulman Grove and dirt road to the Patriarch Grove.
-Still snow in grove.
-Visitor Center open 10-5 daily. **watch the sky - if clouds with gray bottoms, do NOT go hiking and do NOT go up to the Patriarch Grove.
+Visitor Center closed **watch the sky - if clouds with gray bottoms, do NOT go hiking and do NOT go up to the Patriarch Grove.
 This is prime territory for hail storms and lightning!!
 This seems to be a particularly wet/monsoon summer!
+Watch for snow as storms pass.

 Death Valley National Park